facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/6_composition.md

 ```

 With these configs, we already have 12 possible combinations.
 Without composition, we would need 12 separate configs.
-A single change (such as renaming `db.user` to `db.username`) would need to be done separately in every one of them.
+A single change, such as renaming `db.user` to `db.username`, requires editing all 12 of them.
 This is a maintenance nightmare.

 Composition can come to the rescue.
+Instead of creating 12 different config files, that fully specify each
+config, create a single config that specifies the different configuration dimensions, and the default for each.

 ```yaml title="config.yaml"
 defaults: